kaiomagalhaes/blog/en/the-art-of-delivering-product.md

 1. Yes, because the competitors have some refinated products and yes he is in the [red ocean](https://en.wikipedia.org/wiki/Blue_Ocean_Strategy)
 2. No but I can get some investiment
 3. Not yet, but it is going to be worked as soon as we have the product to show to some potential clients

+So now let's see how we should approach a product in order to have it delivered

+#### MVP